isgiddy/intro_to_turbulence/_sources/role_of_turbulence.md

 # The importance of turbulence in the ocean

 The ocean maintains steady state stratification.
 Without turbulent mixing, the ocean would not be stratified.
 But how is this stratification maintained?

+The downwelling vertical transport in regions of deep water formation (North Atlantic, Antarctic shelves) must be balanced by upwelling vertical transport (part from upwelling at the Antarctic Polar Front of the Antarctic Circumpolar Current, and the rest a small upwelling distributed through the ocean).
+This small upwelling, $w$, is a key component contributing the steady state ocean and related to the eddy diffusivity.

 ```{figure} images/woce.png
 :name: fig-woce